 - 1) Williamson Crescent's crossover into the site is a distance from Warwick Farm's Kiss and Drop Zone.
 Approximately 70m from the southern general entrance and 100m from the heavy vehicle access. - 2) Deliveries are outside of school hours.
-School operating hours are 8:30am to 3pm. - Additional trade vehicles are to park approximately 2 streets away (west) from the site.
-Refer to Attachment A, Figure 6 for allowable trade vehicle parking locations.
+School operating hours are 8:30am to 3pm. - 3) Additional trade vehicles are to park approximately 2 streets away (west) from the site.

-Refer to Attachment B for consultation with council.
+Refer to Attachment C for consultation with council.

-3.10 Consultation with RMS
+3.11 Consultation with RMS

 RMS was notified of the first version of this plan via email.
-No reply has been provided by email to Hutchinson Builders.
+A response from the appropriate RMS agent has not been received.

-3.11 Plan Review
+3.12 Plan Review

-Hutchinson Builders will conduct a formal review of this Traffic and Pedestrian Management Plan at a minimum of three monthly intervals or a lesser frequency if required by other factors such as the results of audit reports, complaints, incidents or changes in site conditions or scope of works.
+Hutchinson Builders will conduct a formal review of this Traffic and Pedestrian Management Plan at a minimum of six monthly intervals or a lesser frequency if required by other factors such as the results of audit reports, complaints, incidents or changes in site conditions or scope of works.
 Reviews will be carried out by consulting documents such as:

-- Subcontractor documentation;

-- Work Method Statements;
+- Subcontractor documentation; - Work Method Statements;

-- Incident Reports; and

-- Complaint registers.
+- Incident Reports; and - Complaint registers.